fishnal/aws-notes/ec2/5 - lambda.md

 - IAM role
 - Handler name (name of the entry function in your code)
 - Max concurrency - how many invocations can occur at once
+- If configured without a VPC, then the security and networking for your function is handled by AWS Lambda.

 ## Components
 1. Lambda function - which is your compiled code